redpanda-data/helm-charts/charts/connect/README.md

 For instructions on how to install and use the chart, including how to override and customize the chart’s values, refer to the [deployment documentation](https://docs.redpanda.com/docs/deploy/deployment-option/self-hosted/kubernetes/kubernetes-deploy/).

+### Migration from Benthos

+If you are coming here from [the old Benthos based chart](https://github.com/redpanda-data/redpanda-connect-helm-chart), please see the [migration guide in this repo](https://github.com/redpanda-data/helm-charts/blob/main/charts/connect/MIGRATION_FROM_BENTHOS.md).

 ### Streams mode

 When running Redpanda Connect in [streams mode](https://docs.redpanda.com/redpanda-connect/guides/streams_mode/about/), all individual stream configuration files should be combined and placed in a single Kubernetes `ConfigMap`, like so: